All Aboard - The ADHD Blog

 Read More

-Marsha Martin’s Parenting Story
+Marsha Martin’s ADHD Parenting Story

 Claire Quigley Ward Claire Quigley Ward

-Marsha Martin’s Parenting Story
+Marsha Martin’s ADHD Parenting Story

 In this episode of All Aboard ADHD podcast, Claire is joined by Marsha Martin - a former behavioural therapist, neurodiversity awareness consultant and the founder of Black SEN Mamas - who sheds light on the additional prejudices and the barriers that she faces as a “minority within a minority”, to help raise awareness of ADHD and the experiences of mothers in the Black community.
 Marsha describes some of the systemic and cultural barriers faced, emphasising the importance of community support and advocacy.